smartnsoft/StarsKit/README.md

 StarsKit is a Swift library to simplify, customize and configure your app rating workflow.

-It can be based on a remote, local or static configuration data with optionals properties.
+It can be based on a remote, local or static configuration data with optionnals properties.

 <p align="center"><img width=32% src="./img/step_rate.png"> <img width=32% src="./img/step_feedback.png"> <img width=32% src="./img/step_store.png"></p>